 While I was in residence at Weir Farm Art Center, I was exploring the idea of survival, from stereotypical wilderness tactics to intellectual survival.
 I also asked visitors to the art center about their impressions of survival.
-I pulled imagery from old art history textbooks, personal training manuals, and Garth Williams’ illustrations in the Laura Ingalls Wilder books.
+I pulled imagery from old art history textbooks, personal training manuals, and vintage young adult novels.
 This work builds on my interests in navigating capitalism, preparedness, absurdity, and high contrast – both visually and conceptually.
 After collecting all this imagery based on my research and discussions, I used a variety of media, from watercolor spills and color aid paper, to matte medium transfers and china markers, to layered collages conveying new meaning through various juxtapositions.

 After an artist talk with the community, it was clear that people wanted a closer look at the small works, which often led viewers to find further connections.
 Making a zine with this imagery felt like a natural next step, as zines satisfy a deeply human desire for tactility and intimacy.
 I also like how a zine provides further opportunities for visual juxtaposition as one flips through the pages.
 I used this format to delve deeper into my interest in adolescent literature focused on self-sufficiency and survival situated in nature (My Side of the Mountain, Swiss Family Robinson, Little House on the Prairie books, etc.).